Shifts-Project/shifts/sdc/README.md

 ### Confidence Scores

-- Per-Plan Confidence Scores
+- Per-Plan Confidence Scores (aka Per-Trajectory Confidence Scores)

    In our task, we expect a stochastic model to accompany its $D_i$ predicted plans on a given input $\bm{x}_i$ with scalar per-plan confidence scores $c_i^{(d)}, d \in \{1, \dots D_i\}$.
    These provide an ordering of the plausibility of the various plans predicted for a given input.
    They must be non-negative and sum to 1 (i.e., form a valid distribution).

-- Per--Prediction Request Confidence Scores
+- Per--Prediction Request Uncertainty Score

-    We also expect models to produce a scalar confidence score corresponding to each prediction request input $\bm{x}_i$.
+    We also expect models to produce a scalar uncertainty score U corresponding to each prediction request input $\bm{x}_i$ (this is an **uncertainty** rather than a confidence for consistency with other Shifts Challenge tasks).
+    Often in the codebase we refer to a per--prediction request confidence score which is simply a negation of U; C = -U.

 ### Standard Metrics